lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 ## What can you do with it?

-You could argue that describing what Kafka Streams is should give enough context about what you can do with it.
-Most resources provide a variation of the "famous" words count example (I also will, in a moment) and be done with it.

-But before showing any piece of code about it, I'd like to dig a little into the why this library exists in the first place.
-I think that context will make any code sample much more valuable.
+Before showing any sample code, I'd like to dig a little into the why Kafka Streams exists in the first place.
+It's hard to make its core ideas "click" without a bit of context.

-The challenge with streaming applications lies in how we deal with state.
-If all you needed to do were some _per record_ stateless computation, you wouldn't really want a library.
+The main goal of Kafka Streams is to simplify the development and the operation of streaming applications so the question is what's the deal with streaming applications?

+The most prominent concepts are:

+- `Time` - You're dealing with "data in movement".
+As in the opposite of "data at rest" which is what you deal with when working with data in a traditional relational database.
+- `State` - Since data is always moving, some common computation you want to do with it needs to deal with state.
+For example: if you want to count how many events have some specific property, you need to store (therefore maintain some state) data about past events.

+Of course things get really interesting when you need to compute data on more than one topic at the same time (meaning you're combining both time and state).

+Kafka Streams provides elegant APIs to help you write performant and reliable streaming applications that deal with most real-world scenarios.

+Often enough though, the computation we need to do on some stream is simple enough you don't need to deal with time nor state.
+For example, if you need to filter out some events you do not need to look at any past event.
+It's _per record_ computation.

-The official clients libraries would do it.
+In these situations, the official client libraries would do it.
 After all, the consumer group API is powerful and it allows you to write production-grade applications.
-While discussing the code samples, I'll elaborate further.

 Now, for the sake of the conversation, let's imagine we have a `tweets` topic where each record is (surprise!) a tweet.
 Our job is to extract useful